bhavin-prajapati/react-redux-flask-oauth-starter/README.md

-# tiny-chess
+# react-redux-flask-oauth-starter
-A tiny chess server written from scratch using React, Python, Flask and Redis
+A Starter Kit for React, Redux and Flask with Social Media login integrated

 ### Redis
 ```sh